magdalenaboch/academic-website/content/project/open-science/index.md

 ---
-title: Open science & reproducibility
+title: Open (neuro)science & reproducibility
 summary: I am a big open science enthusiast and regularly promote open science through my own research practices and by teaching master students on the importance of transparent research (see teaching section).
 I share the data and code for all of my studies either directly as a journal supplement or on open repositories and I aim to preregister my studies and/or transparently report my research clearly differentiating between exploratory and confirmatory analysis.

 tags: